Waag, Amsterdam

 The Waag ("weigh house") is a 15th-century building on Nieuwmarkt square in Amsterdam.
 It was originally a city gate and part of the walls of Amsterdam.
 Later it served as a guildhall, museum, fire station and anatomical theatre, among other things.

 The Waag is the oldest remaining non-religious building in Amsterdam.
 The building was listed as a national monument (rijksmonument) in 1970.

 The Waag is depicted in Rembrandt's 1632 painting The Anatomy Lesson of Dr. Nicolaes Tulp.
 The surgeons' guild commissioned this painting for their guildhall in the Waag.

 History

 City gate

 Originally, the building was one of the gates in the city wall, the Sint Antoniespoort (Saint Anthony's Gate).
-The gate was located at the end of the Zeedijk dike, which continued beyond the gate as the Sint Antoniesdijk.
+The gate was located at the end of the Zeedijk, a dike, which continued beyond the gate as the Sint Antoniesdijk.
 After the Lastage area was added to the city in the 16th century, the Sint Antoniesdijk became the Sint Antoniesbreestraat and a new Sint Antoniespoort city gate was built near the Hortus Botanicus.